MMMaellon/LightSync/README.md

 # What is the difference between this and SmartObjectSync

 [Smart Object Sync](https://github.com/MMMaellon/SmartObjectSync) was my first attempt at making my own custom syncing scripts.
-It works well, but I learned a lot over the time I spent developing SmartObjectSync and realized I could do better.
-So I took everything I learned from making SmartObjectSync and started over with LightSync.
+It works well, but I learned a lot since and realized I could do better.
+So I started over with LightSync.

 Some highlights of how it's better:
 1. It uses almost half as much network bandwidth.